xmhk/liblp/README.md

 ```
 ## 2. calculate the field of some modes

-To calculate the field, we are using the parameter from above,   V=4.5.
+We are using the parameter from above, V=4.5.
 The fields of the modes can be calculated using the function **besselmode**
 ```
 from liblp import besselmode